KriSWhitch/ItemPriorityManager/README.md

 ## Status

 This project currently requires a custom REPENTOGON build.
 The required native API is supplied as the source patch in [native/repentogon-item-pool-weight-setter.patch](native/repentogon-item-pool-weight-setter.patch).
-A prebuilt DLL verified against REPENTOGON `1.1.2g` is included at `native/bin/zhlREPENTOGON.dll`; it is not part of an official REPENTOGON release.
+A prebuilt DLL verified against REPENTOGON `1.1.2g` is included at `native/bin/zhlREPENTOGON.dll`.
+It is not part of an official REPENTOGON release.

 ## What It Does